-Bring the flavors of the Hawaiian islands to your table with these tasty grilled shrimp and pineapple skewers.
+Bring the flavors of the Hawaiian islands to your table with these tasty grilled mint and honey Hawaiian pineapple shrimp skewers.

 A drizzle of local honey and fresh mint brings out the tropical flavors of this Hawaiian favorite.